Boardwalk + Trails Guide

 Heat, humidity, bugs, and wet conditions can make the park feel much tougher than the mileage suggests.
 That is why bug spray, water, and realistic expectations matter more here than a heroic trail plan.

-Is Columbia the right basecamp for Congaree?
+Is Columbia a good place to stay for Congaree?

 Usually, yes.
 Columbia gives you much better hotel and restaurant options, and the drive to the park is short enough that most visitors do not need to force a more complicated stay pattern.